SandBlastx/white_box_chow/README.md

 - Command-line tool for easy operation.
 - Support for both white-box and classic AES-128 modes.
 - User-friendly input validation and error handling.
-- Highly modular and structured code for educational purposes.

 ## Getting Started